Black Bat Flower

 Re-pot each spring in fresh potting mix.
 It doesn’t like crowded roots.
 Divide rhizomes when repotting and give them their own pot.

 Although they like their soil consistently moist, they do not like soggy soil.
 Make sure their soil is well-draining because to wet a soil will cause their rhizomes to rot.

 Information online also says to feed every two weeks with a 10-20-10 fertilizer diluted at half strength.
 I used Miracle Grow Potting Soil with added organic matter.
 Do not feed during the winter.
-Well, if you use Miracle Grow or a potting soil with timed release fertilizer in the spring, it only lasts for 6 months anyway.
+Well, if you use Miracle Grow or potting soil with timed-release fertilizer in the spring, it only lasts for 6 months anyway.